1 Getting started

 metabolism_difference

-by calculating the difference in oxygen consumption between feeding dives and nonfeeding dives for each animal.sum()
+by calculating the difference in oxygen consumption between feeding dives and nonfeeding dives for each animal. - What is the average difference between feeding dives and nonfeeding dives in oxygen consumption?

 read.csv()

 to get a quick description of this data set.
-What are the first three variables?summary()
+What are the first three variables? - Using the output of

 for this new data frame?